RifatXia/tensorstore/llama-work/cluster/final_report.md

 ## INTRODUCTION

 Managing and processing large multi-dimensional datasets is a significant challenge in data-intensive fields like neuroscience and machine learning.
 Even a single dataset may require terabytes or petabytes of data storage.
 Such datasets are also challenging to work with as users may read and write data at irregular intervals and varying scales.
 TensorStore [1] is an open-source C++ and Python library designed to read and write large multi-dimensional arrays efficiently.
-It provides a uniform API for reading and writing different array formats like Zarr [3] and N5 [4].
+It provides a uniform API for reading and writing different array formats, with Zarr [3] being widely used for its efficiency and compatibility.
 It also integrates with various storage backends, including in-memory storage, local file systems, Amazon S3, and Google Cloud Storage to store the array dataset.

 One challenge that arises during large language model training is efficiently reading and writing the model parameters, and TensorStore has already been used to address these challenges.
-It has been applied to manage checkpoints associated with large-scale models trained with JAX and has been integrated with frameworks such as T5X [12] and Pathways.
+It has been applied to manage checkpoints associated with large-scale models trained with JAX and has been integrated with frameworks such as T5X [11] and Pathways.
 Model parallelism is used to partition the full set of parameters, which can occupy more than a terabyte of memory, over hundreds of TPUs.
 TensorStore can be used to address computational challenges in large-scale connectomic datasets, efficiently managing some of the largest and most accessed datasets with Google Cloud Storage as the underlying object storage system [2].

 This report extends previous work on TensorStore benchmarking by conducting comprehensive experiments on large language model checkpointing.
 While previous studies focused on basic TensorStore configurations with synthetic datasets, this work evaluates TensorStore's performance with real-world transformer models ranging from 3 billion to 7 billion parameters.
 The experiments systematically compare PyTorch's native checkpointing against TensorStore implementations, examining the impact of compression, concurrency, and chunk size parameters across multiple model architectures.